NLnetLabs/rpki-doc/source/rpki/using-rpki-data.rst

     :alt: The RPKI Data Retrieval and Validation

     RPKI publication, data retrieval, validation and processing

+Note that your router does not perform any of the cryptographic validation, this is all handled by the relying party software.
+In addition, using RPKI causes minimal overhead for routers and has a negligible influence on convergence speed.
+Validation happens in parallel with route learning for new prefixes which are not yet in the cache.
+Those prefixes will be marked as Valid, Invalid, or NotFound as the information becomes available, after which the correct policy is applied.

 Please keep in mind that the RPKI validator software you run in your network fetches cryptographic material from the outside world.
 To do this, it needs at least ports 873 and 443 open for rsync and HTTPS, respectively.
 In most cases, the processed data is fed to a router via RPKI-RTR over a clear channel, as it's running in your local network.
 There is currently no widespread support for SSH, TLS, or other encryption standards.
 Please take appropriate care when implementing.
 Lastly, it is recommended to run multiple validator instances as a failover measure.